SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sleeptimer/readme.md

 ## Purpose/Scope

 - This application contains an example code to demonstrate one shot and periodic SLEEPTIMER with LED toggle functionality.
+      - LED0 for ACx Module boards and LED1 for ICs

 ## Prerequisites/Setup Requirements